Can my boss yell at me in front of other employees?

 The Connecticut Fair Employment Practices Act prohibits discrimination based on various protected traits.
 Harassment based on protected traits is unlawful in the workplace.
 To establish a hostile work environment, an employee must demonstrate that the abuse was severe and pervasive.
 Verbal abuse can lead to stress and other psychological issues for employees.

-Too many employers take advantage of people who don’t know their rights.
+TToo many employers take advantage of people who don’t know their rights.
 Connecticut employers must pay their employees weekly on a regularly scheduled payday, which must be set in advance.
 Connecticut labor laws protect workers from unfair treatment, wage theft, and dangerous conditions.
+These laws apply to private employers with at least one employee, including those in the armed forces or Civil Air Patrol during active duty, emergencies, or emergency training exercises.
+Certain exceptions may apply to some of these laws depending on the employer’s size or industry.
 The rules cover everything from pay to time off, but employers don’t always follow them.
-Connecticut law requires private employers to report new hire information to the Connecticut Department of Labor within 20 days of hire, and employers in Connecticut must keep wage records for at least three years at their office.
+Connecticut law requires private employers to report new hire information to the Connecticut Department of Labor within 20 days of hire, and employers in Connecticut must keep employee’s wage records for at least three years at their office for compliance at both state and federal levels.

 Here are some key laws Connecticut employees should know:

-• Minimum Wage – Connecticut’s minimum wage law is higher than the federal rate and increases regularly.
-Employers must pay at least this amount, with no exceptions.
+- Minimum Wage – Connecticut’s minimum wage law is higher than the federal rate and increases regularly.
+Employers with at least one employee must pay at least this amount, with no exceptions.
 Connecticut’s minimum wage is $15.00 per hour as of the last update.
+The law states that minimum wage laws apply to one or more employees, and annual adjustments are required based on the employment cost index, which may differ from federal levels.

-• Medical Leave Act – Employees are entitled to unpaid leave under the Connecticut Family and Medical Leave Act (CTFMLA) for major health conditions, the illness of a family member, or to spend time with a new child.
+- Medical Leave Act – Employees are entitled to unpaid leave under the Connecticut Family and Medical Leave Act (CTFMLA) for major health conditions, the illness of a family member, or to spend time with a new child.
+Connecticut’s act provides additional protections beyond federal law.

-• Pregnancy – Connecticut law gives employees protections against discrimination due to pregnancy or childbirth.
+- Pregnancy – Connecticut law gives employees protections against discrimination due to pregnancy or childbirth.
+Employers are required to make reasonable efforts to accommodate nursing mothers by providing a private space for expressing breast milk.

-• Jury Duty – Connecticut employers are required to pay full-time employees regular wages for the first five days of jury service unless excused by financial hardship.
+- Jury Duty – Connecticut employers are required to pay full-time employees regular wages for the first five days of jury service unless excused by financial hardship.
+The chief court administrator can excuse an employer from the compensation obligation in cases of financial hardship, and certain exceptions may apply.

 Many companies try to cut corners with state and federal law at their workers’ expense.
 They ignore wage laws, mistreat employees, and punish people for speaking up.
 But the law is clear.
 Connecticut protects workers, and those who break the state or federal law can be held accountable.
 Employees experiencing harassment should file a charge of discrimination with the EEOC to take legal action.

 Carey & Associates, P.C. represents employees and executives nationwide from all industries and professions in employment law matters.
+We do not represent employers or insurance companies.
 We collaborate with clients to find workable and cost-sensitive solutions to contract disputes, severance negotiations, general employment conflicts and office politics, compensation, and employment discrimination without resorting to litigation.
 We empower clients of all employment levels to embrace work and career challenges that exist just slightly outside their comfort zones.
 We believe growth and adversity are good for the soul.
 We also believe that the playing field of work is always level, it just depends on your perception and where you derive your knowledge of how to succeed.

 We handle severance agreements every day.
 We probably have twenty or more severance negotiations occurring at any moment in time during the week.
 We want to share some insights about negotiating severance agreements to help you better understand the deal in front of you and avoid costly mistakes.